-“Other survivors have an understanding of how and what you’re feeling,” agrees Shea.
+“Other survivors have an understanding of how and what you’re feeling,” agrees Ilse.

 Sadly, while a diagnosis of cancer can rally your true friends closer to you, in other cases, it may hasten the demise of other relationships.
-Thompson’s marriage fell apart.
-Shea says she and more than one of her friends drifted apart, explaining, “some people have a hard time knowing what to say and do, so they do nothing and pull away.”
-She adds that, for the record, “You don’t have to say or do anything — just be there.”
+Barbara’s marriage fell apart.
+Ilse says she and more than one of her friends drifted apart, explaining, “some people have a hard time knowing what to say and do, so they do nothing and pull away.”
+She adds that, for the record, “You don’t have to say or do anything—just be there.”

 Besides a shared experience of the physical manifestations of the disease and its treatment, other survivors can help with the emotional and lifestyle issues it engenders, says Virginia Yule, executive director of Toronto-based Willow Breast Cancer Support Canada, which runs peer support programs and offers information and education programs nationally.